AynalemN/alx-higher_level_programming/0x00-python-hello_world/README.md

 	* Use the function print
 3. Print integer - Complete this source code in order to print the integer stored in the variable number, followed by Battery street, followed by a new line.
 4. Print float - Complete the source code in order to print the float stored in the variable number with a precision of 2 digits.
+5. Print string - Complete this source code in order to print 3 times a string stored in the variable str, followed by its first 9 characters.
+	* The output of the program should be:
+		* 3 times the value of str
+		* followed by a new line
+		* followed by the 9 first characters of str
+		* followed by a new line
+	* You are not allowed to use any loops or conditional statement
+	* Your program should be maximum 5 lines long